mgonza51/p5rkt/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+This project gave us a thorough understanding of the complexity involved in translating and debugging a high-level language (IfArith) into x86-64 assembly code.
+It also helped us understand the nuances of intermediate representations and desugaring procedures.
+Seeing the various compilation stages—IfArith-Tiny, ANF, and IR-virtual, for example—highlighted how crucial effective code translation and control flow management are.
+Debugging differences between intended and actual results was the most difficult part, requiring a thorough grasp of each compilation stage and how they interact.
+We see the value of improving our debugging techniques as we consider how to use this expertise in upcoming group code reviews.
+This project emphasizes how important it is to test and debug each step of code translation in an organized manner, especially when working with intermediate representations and optimizations.
+The group work was facilitated by effective teamwork and communication, both of which are necessary for insightful criticism.